Privacy Policy

 - Mentions by other users

-This data is used to improve, analyse and personalise the platform functions.
+This data is used to improve, analyse and personalise the platform’s features.

 This includes: